The Counterfeit Roles of the Religious Elite

 will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God. - Hebrews 9:8-14

-It should be quite obvious by now that the function of the High Priest seems also quite familiar by the behaviours of ecclesiastical men within the harlot church system as they attempt to mimic the same traditional practices of those who were under the Old Testament covenant.
+It should be quite obvious by now that the function of the High Priest seems quite familiar to the behaviours of ecclesiastical men within the harlot church system as they attempt to mimic the same traditional practices of those who were under the Old Testament covenant.

 Do you not know that you are God's temple and that God’s Spirit dwells in you?
 If anyone destroys God’s temple, God will destroy him.
 For God’s temple is holy, and you are that temple. - 1 Corinthians 3:16-17